ÖreDev Day 4 – Morning

 DDD and Naked Objects

-The first encounter I had with DDD was when Jimmy Nilsson did a presentation at Elevate.
-One of the things he said did a profound impression on me, especially the part when he talked about the database being a consequence of my domain model, not the other way around.
+My initial encounter with Domain-Driven Design (DDD) was through a presentation by Jimmy Nilsson at Elevate.
+His talk had a profound impact on me, particularly his point that the database should be a consequence of the domain model, not the other way around.

 Read More